Threat Modeling Process

 The following sections examine these steps in depth and provide examples of the resulting threat model in a structured format.

-Information identifying the threat model typically includes the the following:
+Waterfall-style or consultant-delivered threat model documents typically includes the the following:

 1. Application Name: The name of the application examined.